Sizzling sports car with searing speed and sensational sound

-Making sure all the grunt gets down to the tarmac there’s a locking rear differential to ensure stable, predictable cornering and a three-stage stability control system which allows for varying levels of wheelspin before electronic intervention.
+Making sure all the grunt gets down to the asphalt there’s a locking rear differential to ensure stable, predictable cornering and a three-stage stability control system which allows for varying levels of wheelspin before electronic intervention.

-Mercedes promises a highly sophisticated suspension set-up derived from motorsport and – as is de rigeur these days – adaptive dynamics so you can instantly tweak the car’s characteristics to your requirements.
-It’s called AMG DYNAMIC SELECT and gives you the option of ‘Controlled Efficiency’, ‘Sport’, ‘Sport+’ and ‘Individual’.
-There’s also a ‘Manual’ function for the gearbox which allows the driver full control using the paddles mounted behind the steering wheel.
+Mercedes has developed a highly sophisticated suspension set-up derived from its motorsport activities and – as is de rigeur these days – drive modes so you can instantly tweak the car’s characteristics to your requirements.
+It’s called AMG Dynamic Select and gives you the option of Controlled Efficiency, Sport, Sport+ and Individual.

-Upgrading to the GT S
+Upgrading to the Mercedes-AMG GT S Coupe

 There’s an electronically controlled differential for more accurate cornering, adaptive suspension to tune the car’s character more specifically to the task in hand and larger brakes.
 The brake calipers have red lettering on the GT S, and the other way to spot one is the black front spoiler; it’s body-coloured on the GT.

 Faster and wider: the Mercedes-AMG GT C Coupe